nimib-land/groviglio/notes.md

 - work on basic template: using `rawHtml` make it available in nimib
 - need to add at least some TangleKit (does not seem to be optional)
+- issue (solved, it was a case sensitivity issue `window.onload`)
   - replace onload body attrbiute with `window.onLoad` does not seem to work
   - example works if I call `setUpTangle()` from console
+- issue (solved, I copied and pasted from modified dom instead of source, no influence of water.css)
   - it is a bit broken, after number it starts a new paragraph (influence of water.css?)